-Does not need a mail authorization.
+It does not need a mail authorization.

-Any on campus mail picked up from the morning route will be delivered on that afternoon's route, and mail picked up from the afternoon route will be delivered on the following morning's route.
+Any on-campus mail picked up from the morning route will be delivered on that afternoon's route, and mail picked up from the afternoon route will be delivered on the following morning's route.
 If you miss your office's pickup, this mail will not be picked up until the following morning or afternoon route.
 In this case, you would need to walk over any mail having a deadline for that day.
 If you need clarification, feel free to call Mail Services at (678) 839-6522.

 Must be addressed with name and department or name and PO Box number.

 Must have a mail authorization (blue slip).
 It should be filled out with a department name, account number, and signature.

 If your department needs a receipt for metering cost, supply two authorizations with receipt written on the top on one.
 This copy will be sent back to your department.